in-development-ca/indevelopment.ca/README.md

 ## Contribute

 Please do!
-Note: we are currently redesigning this.
+Any work done on this would be appreciated.
+We're always looking for people to help out.

 ## License